jlperona-teaching/ecs390-spring20/seminars/week07.md

 After 15 minutes, I will ask everybody to come back together.
 For the remaining 10 minutes, we will go through both scenarios.
 I will ask groups to share what they wrote down in response to the prompts.

-At the end of this topic, I will collect the papers that each group wrote on, as this is the attendance for today.
-I will ask if anyone forgot to sign in.

 ## General Discussion on Mindset and Self-Efficacy [15 min]